 How should educators and counsellors collaborate on Individual Learning Plans?

-Creating an ILP calls for a collective effort where school counsellors work hand in hand with educators to craft a roadmap tailored to each student's academic journey and personal growth.
+Creating an ILP calls for a collective effort where school counsellors work hand in hand with educators to craft a roadmap tailored to each student's academic process and personal growth.
 This partnership ensures that the ILP not only reflects the student's current level of academics but also their life and personal goals, making the transition from middle school to high school and beyond to postsecondary education or career planning activities smooth.

 In the process, students are encouraged to take an active role.
 By engaging with their ILPs, students learn essential self-advocacy skills and come to appreciate their educational rights.
 Such student-directed planning and monitoring tools further inspire them to take ownership of their lessons.